Sengxian/SYZOJ-UI/README.md

 ## Usage

 Replace old templates with templates in this theme.
-You may need to adapt code in 'sorter'.
+You may need to adapt code in `sorter`.